nnp60/Digital-Music-Store-Analysis/README.md

 ## Visualization
 I took some of the analysis from the queried SQL result sets to visually showcase the following relationships:
-  1. Geographical positioning of total music store revenue across the world by country (USA and Canada claimed gold and silver respectfully)
+  1. Geographical positioning of total music store revenue across the world by country (USA & Canada claimed gold and silver respectfully)
   2. Sales breakdown based on billing city and filtered for the most common genre of songs as well (Prague is really reeling in customers)
   3. Popular genres among all tracks bought in the music store by customers (Rock was the most popular)
-  4. Artists popularity based on the number of tracks bought by customers for each artist (Queen and Jimi Hendrix reigned supreme)
+  4. Artists popularity based on the number of tracks bought by customers for each artist (Queen & Jimi Hendrix reigned supreme)